 Traditional IPO issuance can be a lengthy process, due to the requirement of legal and compliance processes.
 From getting approval through the regulatory authorities to the IPO itself, it can take up to 4-6 months.

 The entire ICO process is much shorter in duration.
 The duration depends on the nature and timeline of the project itself.
 Once a white paper is conceived and a smart contract for the crowdsale is finalized, the crowdsale can begin.
 The length of the crowdsale can be dependent on reaching the maximum hard cap, or a fixed sale duration, which usually lasts a month.
 However, hyped-ICOs can mostly be over pretty quickly.

-Literally anyone can participate in an ICO; all you need is the base currency of either Bitcoin or Ether, and you can convert them into the ICO token.
-This level playing field breaks the “oligarchistic” nature of traditional fund raising, empowering the masses to participate in investments that can potentially earn them multiples over their capital.
-This democratization is a huge appeal to many, since it gives “power back to the people” instead of a close-knit club of elites.
+Literally, anyone can participate in an ICO; all you need is the base currency of either Bitcoin (BTC) or Ether (ETH), and you can convert them into the ICO token.
+This level playing field breaks the “oligarchistic” nature of traditional fundraising, empowering the masses to participate in investments that can potentially earn them multiples over their capital.
+This democratization is a huge appeal to many since it gives “power back to the people” instead of a close-knit club of elites.

 Although ICOs aren’t currently regulated, many governments are taking a closer look.
 It’s only a matter of time before regulatory constraints are set-up to supervise the industry.
 All it takes is one fraudulent ICO to precipitate the process of regulation.
 For now, the best way for investors to protect themselves is through performing intensive due diligence before investing in any ICO.
 We’ve come up with a fundamental analysis checklist specifically for cryptocurrencies.